Mozart Piano Sonatas: Transcribed for Cello and Simple Accompaniment

 KEY CHANGES

 Unlike for the Mozart Violin Sonatas, the cello transcriptions of his piano sonatas have almost always required transposition into a lower key in order to make them more comfortably playable.
 The piano is an extremely agile, virtuosic instrument and we need all the help we can get to make these sonatas playable on the cello, especially in the faster movements.
-The A Minor Sonata K310 is the only one that is presented in its original key and this key choice was probably an error of judgement as it would be much easier in a slightly lower key.
+The A Minor Sonata K310 and the Sonata in F K280 are the only ones that are presented in their original key.
+Certainly in the case of K310, this key choice was probably an error of judgement as it would be much easier in a slightly lower key.
 All of the other sonatas are taken down by a minimum of a tone and a maximum of a fifth (K525).

 SKELETAL ACCOMPANIMENTS: ON WHICH INSTRUMENT?